Fast Pinewood Derby Speed Wheel – Asset wheel by Derby Dust

 Below is a run through of each wheel we offer with the as much info as we can provide.
 If you have a properly tuned car, then speed will be based mostly on wheel weight.
 The lighter the wheel, the faster the car.
 Proven concept, not mathematical.

-Please take note that wheels are massed produced through injection molding system.
+Please take note that wheels are massed produced through an injection molding system.
 There are too many factors to mention why each wheel is its own unique wheel as much as we want them to be the same.
 They are not machined from a solid mass.
 This just means that every wheel is different.

 Only one company makes the wheels, everyone else machines them to make them faster.
 Every company that machines wheels tries to make the sweetest lemonade they can make based on an average.
 There will always be outliers.
 If you think you have an outlier, please contact your wheel manufacturer prior to leaving feedback.